A FLIGHT HIGHER - A SPECIALIST COURSE FOR MORE EXPERIENCED BIRDERS AT HERMANUSHappening from the 31st August 2019 to 1st September 2019

 13h00 to 14h00: For the love of one’s GARDEN – Planning one’s garden to attract birds and other wildlife

-14h00 to 14h30: Participants decide on two case-studies of conservation campaigns to be discussed and illustrated – These could be on the AFRICAN PENGUINS, ALBATROSSES, LESSER FLAMINGOS, GREAT WHITE PELICANS or AFRICAN BLACK OYSTERCATCHER NEST STUDIES
+14h00 to 14h30: Participants decide on three case-studies of conservation campaigns to be discussed and illustrated – These could be on the AFRICAN PENGUINS, ALBATROSSES, LESSER FLAMINGOS, PIED CROWS, RENOSTERVELD CONSERVATION, GREAT WHITE PELICANS or AFRICAN BLACK OYSTERCATCHER NEST STUDIES

 14h30 to 15h00: BirdLife Overberg’s CleanMarine campaign – Protecting AFRICAN BLACK OYSTERCATCHER and WHITE-FRONTED PLOVER nests and an illustration of projects combating MARINE POLLUTION